ScalableRoboticLearning/ScalableRoboticLearning.github.io/index.md

 ## Invited Speakers
 * [__Maxim Likhachev__](http://www.cs.cmu.edu/~maxim/), Robotics Institute Carnegie Mellon University
   <details>
     <summary>Offline Learning for Online Planning</summary>

-    ### Offline Learning for Online Planning

     *In manufacturing and automation settings, robots often have to perform complex yet repetitive manipulation tasks.
 Furthermore, in many cases, for example, a robot operating at a moving conveyor, robots have very limited time to decide what action to execute next and how to do it, independently of the complexity of a planning problem.
 In this talk, I will describe some of our research efforts towards the use of offline learning to ensure that online planning is fast and robust enough for such problems.
-Specifically, in the first part of the talk, I will present an offline pre-processing method that provides a *provably* constant-time online planning for repetitive planning tasks in static environments.
+Specifically, in the first part of the talk, I will present an offline pre-processing method that provides a provably constant-time online planning for repetitive planning tasks in static environments.
 In the second part of the talk, I will describe our approach to learning from offline simulation-based planning for online decision-making under significant uncertainty in the model and environment.
 I will use mobile manipulation tasks to illustrate the described approaches.*

   </details>

 * [__Renaud Detry__](https://www-robotics.jpl.nasa.gov/people/Renaud_Detry/), NASA JPL